"Why do you think the Flip failed? Did you own a Flip? Are you still satisfied? What could Flip have done to survive?"

 "Big Fish, Small Pond"

+Older, upper-class, college-educated professionals, the members of Big Fish, Small Pond are often among the leading citizens of their small-town communities.
+These upscale, empty-nesting couples enjoy the trappings of success, including belonging to country clubs, maintaining large investment portfolios, and spending freely on computer technology.
+"Country Squires" The wealthiest residents in exurban America live in Country Squires, an oasis for affluent Baby Boomers who've fled the city for the charms of small-town living.
+In their bucolic communities noted for their recently built homes on sprawling properties, the families of executives live in six-figure comfort.
+Country Squires enjoy country club sports like golf, tennis, and swimming as well as skiing, boating, and biking.
 I agree with these two segments because Windham is a very small and mostly residential with a fairly small population.
 For the people that live here, I see them being on the upscale side because Windham has the highest per capita income in New Hampshire.
 My family also lives on a golf course so I can relating to "belonging to a country club."
 Also, many of the businesses that are part of Windham are very small and can fit in with the "country" atmosphere that they describe.
 We recently built a Shaw's Supermarket and a Dunkin Donuts Coffee shop, but besides that, the shops and restaurants are mostly family owned or sole proprietorships.
-What does MyBestSegments say about your hometown?
+What does MyBestSegments say about your hometown? |

 Saturday, March 5, 2011